 2. Cut back on stressors when you can

 There are a specific set of responsibilities you already have at work, school, or at home.
 You're also probably encouraged to go above and beyond and take on more responsibility.
 Be careful about the responsibilities you take on.
 The last thing you need is way too much on your plate to handle.
 If you find yourself incredibly stressed by an extracurricular activity, cut it out of your life or take on a less demanding role.
 Or maybe replace a stressful hobby with a new relaxing one.
 This will give you more time to focus on more important responsibilities.
 It will also give you more time to relax at the end of the day.

 3. Make exercise and sleep a priority

 Living a healthy and balanced life can do wonders for your stress levels.
-Just eating healthier, getting enough sleep and regularly exercising has been shown to reduce stress cross the board.
+Just eating healthier, getting enough sleep, and regularly exercising has been shown to reduce stress across the board.
 You don't have to go to the gym every day, but making exercise a part of your weekly routine can help.
-With our busy lives, it can be easy to miss a couple hours of sleep.
+With our busy lives, it can be easy to miss a couple of hours of sleep.
 Maybe one night or two with little sleep is okay, but if you make it a habit, you'll only end up increasing your stress levels.
-Missing out on sleep not only makes you tired, but also makes you less motivated and makes concentration and productivity increasingly difficult.
-If you continue to not get enough sleep, you'll end up in a perpetual cycle of stress.
+Missing out on sleep not only makes you tired but also makes you less motivated and makes concentration and productivity increasingly difficult.
+If you continue not to get enough sleep, you'll end up in a perpetual cycle of stress.
 Don't do that to yourself.